 Roof top Solar PV systems

 Manipal Academy of Higher Education has recognized this aspect as an important facet of its operation and has adopted an energy policy supplementing the existing environment policy.
 In line with this, MAHE has partially shifted from conventional energy use to renewable energy use and sourcing.
 This is being achieved by installing solar PV rooftop systems on four buildings in the first phase with a capacity of 525 kilowatts peak (kWp) in September 2015 under BOOT principle connected to grid for self-use.
 These rooftop systems are however limited by the availability of shadow free area on existing buildings as ascertained in the initial survey conducted during proposal stage.
 This, in addition to already occupied roof tops for solar water heating systems leaves us with a comparatively smaller area that could be retrofitted with roof top PV systems.
 Recognizing this, to further boost MAHEs energy mix, green power procurement was put in place in August 2015.
-This substantially reduces MUs dependence on conventional energy sources thus mitigating carbon emissions as well as a shift towards sustainable energy use.
+This substantially reduces MAHEs dependence on conventional energy sources thus mitigating carbon emissions as well as a shift towards sustainable energy use.
 Adoption of the above initiatives has led to 30% of the University’s power consumption being generated from a renewable source in FY 2015-16.

 Awards and Recognitions